troyswanson/troyswanson.github.io/_posts/2013-09-30-github-as-a-cms.md

 4. If the build passed and the changes look good, merge
 5. Deploy the changes!

-If this looks familiar, that might because you've seen out [the GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) before.
-This process is basically just a specialized version of it.
+If this looks familiar, you may have been exposed to [the GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) in the past.
+This process is exactly the same as that.

 ## Warning